Mikopet/mikopet.dev/blog/_drafts/2021-09-19-avoid-the-postvoid-unavoidable.md

 [image]

 Let us say the average user spent around 5 minutes with the whole process (you need to choose between a few candidates) and left.
 Hence, we can calculate with the 34% of the 3 million users and distribute them equally in the given 80 minutes divided in 5 minutes.
 One 5 minute block deals with 63750 users.
 It is not very lifelike if an user does more interaction at the same time, so this throughput is about roughly 200 request/sec.
-That is no more than a moderate size webshop's usage on black friday.
+That is no more than the usage of a moderate size webshop on black friday.

 ## But what can we do?